Team

 Postdoctoral Scholar

-Dr. Minh Nguyen joined the Medicinal Chemistry Knowledge Center as a postdoctoral scholar in August 2022.
+Dr. Minh Nguyen joined the Medicinal Chemistry Nucleus as a postdoctoral scholar in August 2022.
 In collaboration with Prof. Jeffrey Glenn laboratory, his research objective is to harness the power of organic synthesis toward the development of novel antiviral therapies.
 Minh obtained his Ph.D. in Chemistry from the University of Pennsylvania under the direction of Prof. Amos B. Smith, III.
 His doctoral work centered on the convergent total synthesis of two marine natural products nahuoic acids Cii and Dii.

 Former Team Members: